-With lyrically articulate songwriting, Jeremy Lyons’ new release Make It Better is a delightful array of acoustic roots selections that listeners will notice “take residence” in one’s ear in the most surprising, yet pleasant way.
-Lyons has crafted a release with no fluff on this taut set of tunes, in a production that is rooted both in the Deep South and the Northeast, with clear influences of Delta Blues, New Orleans street music and the 60s folk revival.
+With lyrically articulate songwriting, Jeremy Lyons’ new release Make It Better is a delightful array of acoustic roots selections that listeners will notice take residence in the ear in the most surprising, yet pleasant way.
+Lyons has crafted a release with no fluff on this taut set of tunes, in a bi-coastal production that is rooted both in the Deep South and the Northeast, with clear influences of Delta Blues, New Orleans street music and the 60s folk revival.
 The mood is at once wistful yet hopeful; the music evokes the crisp clarity of a day outdoors, whether it be in the Adirondacks or the Louisiana swamp land.

 Check this out for more about the new album:

 Within Make It Better, acoustic guitar is the main ingredient, each song dressed with the appropriate added instrumentation.
 Some songs, like the gospel-tinged, Ry Cooder-esque “I Don’t Mind the Rain,” feature accordion, pump organ, slide guitar, drums and bowed bass fiddle; others are almost stark in comparison, with only finger-style guitar and acoustic bass.
 Some compositions are lyrically sparse, some more complex.
 The most upbeat track is the rollicking, banjo-driven “Not Drag Me Down,” saying all that needs to be said in under two minutes!
 Although the majority of the songs are set at a rolling mid-tempo pace, the music never stops moving.